 I wish good luck to Sorry as A Service team!

 Sure.
 We do too!
 But, more about competition – are there other similar or seemingly similar solutions out there?

 But yes, the text analytics is mostly used in customer service.
 Try to imagine an airline company in US which gets around 8 000 customer feedback comments per day.
-These comments are analyzed by technology and business critical comments are forwarded to employee who takes care of the customer personally.
+These comments are analyzed by technology and business critical comments are forwarded to employees who take care of the customers personally.

 Text analytics solutions are quite common also in legal or media sector.